White House, GOP both claim victory on student loans in debt limit bill

 “The Supreme Court will opine on the president’s action to forgive $10,000 in student debt and $20,000 for those with Pell Grants,” she said.

-The situation is still very volatile as some Republicans have expressed discontent with the deal McCarthy and Biden reached, extending the stressful situation for the 40 million student borrowers who have been on a roller coaster since Biden announced student debt relief last August.
+The situation is still very volatile, as some Republicans have expressed discontent with the deal Speaker Kevin McCarthy (R-Calif.) and Biden reached, extending the stressful situation for the 40 million student borrowers who have been on a roller coaster since Biden announced student debt relief last August.

 While some more conservative members are opposing the debt ceiling deal, Rep. Virginia Foxx (R-N.C.), the chairwoman of the House Education and Workforce Committee, praised it for solidifying the end of the three-year pause.